LeoYunTao/BandWebsite/README.md

 ### Bugs
 - In the cart section, the line on top of the total price jitters when the price changes.
 - The audio player is a bit buggy
+- The Search bar and the sort by dropdown does not filter together

 ## Credits
 ### Media